lhndo/LH-Stinger/Config/Klipper_Config/README.md

 ## Bed Origin

 The printer supports multiple bed sizes.
-For ease of use, the bed position is defined in the slicer by changing the Origin Offsets, and not in Klipper's printer.cfg.
+For ease of use, the bed position is defined in the slicer by changing the Origin Offsets, and **not in Klipper's printer.cfg** by changing position_endstop and position_min for X/Y axis.

 Move the nozzle manually to the front left corner of the bed, and note the position, eg. X18 Y38.
 Add those values in the Origin section as negative values.